 EVERYTHING BEAUTIFUL HAS A SOUL

-During a walk in the woods as a young child, Colleen B. Rosenblat found by chance a big smokey quartz in the forest floor, which she instantly excavated.
+During a walk in the woods as a young child, Colleen B. Rosenblat found by chance a big smoky quartz embedded in the forest ground, which she instantly excavated.
 Since then she was fascinated by gemstones.
-After taking her school-leaving exams and subsequent trips to gemstone mines in Australia and Indonesia, she studied at the Gemology Institute of America in Los Angeles.
+After taking her school-leaving exams trips to gemstone mines in Australia and Indonesia, she studied at the Gemology Institute of America in Los Angeles.
 Following her graduation, she studied gemology at Idar-Oberstein, Germany, completed a goldsmith apprenticeship in Frankfurt am Main and finished her training with a diploma for jewelry design at the famous Parsons School in New York.
 She subsequently worked as a freelance goldsmith in the USA and Germany.
 Since more than twenty five years Colleen B. Rosenblat has been living in Hamburg, running a workshop and showroom in a stylishly converted coach house close to the river Alster.

 COLLEEN B. ROSENBLAT has a unique way of focusing her work on the special characteristics of each gemstone, and highlighting it through clear design.
 Whether tourmaline, tanzanite, ruby or diamond – each artistically realised piece of jewellery is ultimately as individual as its wearer.